Kim So-hyun: 2017–2020: Adult roles and career fluctuations

-Kim held her first domestic fan meeting "Lovely Day" on June 3.
 She made a special appearance in drama While You Were Sleeping to show her support for scriptwriter Park Hae-ryun, who she worked with on KBS's Page Turner.
 In August 2017, she ended her contract with SidusHQ after seven years.
-On November 11, Kim completed her second Taiwan fan meeting Sweet Dream with Allets.
 In December, Kim launched her one-person agency, E&T Story Entertainment, in partnership with LOEN Entertainment.
 The agency is currently led by Park Chan-woo, Kim's manager in her SidusHQ days.

-In 2018, Kim was cast in the romance drama Radio Romance, which began airing on January 29.
+In 2018, Kim was cast in the romance drama Radio Romance, which began airing on 29 January.
 She played a radio scriptwriter who isn't exactly talented in writing.
-On January 24, a photo was shared on SNS saying that Kim was shooting underwater.
-The photo shows a woman wearing a hanbok in the water on January 21.
+On 24 January, a photo was shared on SNS saying that Kim was shooting underwater.
+The photo shows a woman wearing a hanbok in the water on 21 January.
 On this day, the lowest temperature was recorded below minus 16 degrees.
-During the press conference for the premiere of Radio Romance held on January 25, the PD addressed online criticism regarding the outdoor water filming, despite the weather warnings.
-He issued an apology stating that "Kim So Hyun's outdoor water filming wrapped up on Sunday [January 21].
+During the press conference for the premiere of Radio Romance held on 25 January, the PD addressed online criticism regarding the outdoor water filming, despite the weather warnings.
+He issued an apology stating that "Kim So Hyun's outdoor water filming wrapped up on Sunday [21 January].
 We debated on it a lot since she would be getting in the water.
 We ensured safety equipment nearby and a camping car on set and finished filming in the shortest amount of time possible.
-Due to time constraints, an action stunt double filmed additional outdoor water scenes yesterday [January 24].
+Due to time constraints, an action stunt double filmed additional outdoor water scenes yesterday [24 January].
 It was filmed by an action actor, not Kim So-hyun, wearing a winter suit and shot in a similar situation.
 The number of shots was done with one take and protection was taken right away.
 We apologize for causing concerns with this matter.
 The filming set is our lives.
 Naturally, safety is important."
 At the press conference, Kim's hand was visually seen red.

 On the same day, she co-hosted the 27th Seoul Music Awards with Kim Hee-chul and Shin Dong-yup.
-She held her first Japan fan meeting Kim So Hyun 1st Premium Fanmeeting with 800 people on July 1.
 After 10 years of debut, Kim hosted her own travel reality show Because This is My First Twenty - Kim So-hyun's YOLO Solo California, where she challenged herself and discovered her true identity in a foreign country.
-On October 12, she was named as one of the first tenth generation MCs to host a survival reality show Under Nineteen on MBC.
+On October, she was named as one of the first tenth generation hosts to host a survival reality show Under Nineteen on MBC.
 Kim received positive feedback from viewers of the premiere for her strengths as a host, as noted by Korea Economic TV — audience engagement, her "steady" voice, charisma, as well as her styling, which the publication deemed "colorful".